PowFPS1/WiiMedic/README.md

 ## what it does

-**System Info** — shows you your firmware version, hardware revision, whether you have BootMii or Priiloader set up, and gives you an overall brick protection rating so you know how safe your console is if something goes wrong.
+**System Info** — shows you your firmware version, hardware revision, whether you have BootMii or Priiloader set up, and gives you an overall brick protection rating so you know how safe your console actually is if something goes wrong.

-**NAND Check** — scans your NAND filesystem for leftover junk, space issues, and interrupted title installs that can cause problems down the line, gives you a health score out of 100 which I think is a nice touch.
+**NAND Check** — scans your NAND filesystem for leftover junk, space issues, and interrupted title installs that can cause problems down the line. gives you a health score out of 100 which I think is a nice touch honestly.

-**IOS Scan** — shows every IOS installed on your system including cIOS and stub configurations, this is really useful if you're having compatibility issues with specific games or homebrew and you don't know why.
+**IOS Scan** — shows every IOS installed on your system including cIOS and stub configurations, this is really useful if you're having compatibility issues with specific games or homebrew and you don't know why, I ran into this a lot.

-**Storage Speed Test** — benchmarks your SD card or USB drive and tells you whether it's actually fast enough for the homebrew you're trying to run, some stuff is pretty picky about that.
+**Storage Speed Test** — benchmarks your SD card or USB drive and tells you whether it's actually fast enough for the homebrew you're trying to run, some stuff is really picky about that and I didn't know that for a long time.

-**Controller Diagnostics** — live input monitor for GameCube controllers and Wii Remotes, checks battery level, stick drift, and whether the IR sensor is working. good for figuring out if a controller is broken or just needs to be recalibrated.
+**Controller Diagnostics** — live input monitor for GameCube controllers and Wii Remotes, checks battery level, stick drift, and whether the IR sensor is working. good for figuring out if a controller is actually broken or just needs to be recalibrated.

-**Network Test** — scans for nearby access points and pulls your WiFi module info like your MAC address, firmware version, channel info. the network stuff runs on a separate thread now so it won't freeze up and make you think the app crashed, that used to be a problem.
+**Network Test** — scans for nearby access points and pulls your WiFi module info like your MAC address, firmware version, channel info. the network stuff runs on a separate thread now so it won't freeze up and make you think the app crashed, that used to be a problem and it bothered me a lot.

 **Report Generator** — saves everything to `WiiMedic_Report.txt` on your SD card so you can share it wherever you're asking for help.
+I tried to make it readable for people who aren't super into Wii stuff but detailed enough that people who are can actually use it, either way it's better than just saying "my Wii is broken" with no other context.

 ---